 MICROCONTROLLER COMPONENT

 A microcontroller is needed to run the program that would control the microphone and display to do the desired behavior.
-Two microcontrollers which are ESP32 LyraT and Raspberry Pi Zero WH has been analyzed and researched.
-After the comparison and careful consideration on its size, price, software capabilities, learning resources, and built-in features, Raspberry Pi Zero WH was chosen as the most suitable microcontroller.
+Two microcontrollers which are ESP32 LyraT and Raspberry Pi Zero WH have been analyzed and researched.

-According to Espressif official documentation, ESP32-LyraT is an open-source development board.
+According to Espressif official documentation (ESP32-LyraT V4.3 Getting Started Guide, 2019), ESP32-LyraT is an open-source development board.
 It is designed for smart speakers and smart-home applications.
 It comes with a great variety of voice commands, interactive voice functions and a rich peripheral.
-It facilitates the quick and easy development of dual-mode (Bluetooth + Wi-Fi) audio solutions as shown in Figure 6.1.1.1a.
+It facilitates the quick and easy development of dual-mode (Bluetooth + Wi-Fi) audio solutions as shown in Figure 2.3.1a.
 It also has support for one-key Wi-Fi configuration, a wake-up button, voice recognition, cloud platform access, and a battery system.
 However, with many features embedded in the microcontroller, it comes with expensive price and bigger dimensions overall.
 The pros and cons of ESP32 LyraT have been analyzed and shown in Table 2.3.1.